mousemke/testable-reactions/README.md

     ports:
       - 4080:4080
 ```
 the host port (first number) needs to be choosen wisely.
 It needs to be unique for all services running on one host, and since we run services on clusters, there can be a multitude of services.
 Only ports in the range from 4000 to 9999 are allowed due to Security Groups.
-Convention should be:

-4xxx: general services not assigned to any one team
-5xxx, 6xxx: services managed by `nyan`
-7xxx, 8xxx: services managed by `doge`
-9xxx: services managed by `patata`

 # Istanbul